giorgiopiatti/giorgiopiatti/README.md

 ## About Me:
 I'm Swiss, 24 years old, highly driven and technically proficient machine learning engineer!

-Currently, I work as a student research assistant, and I expect to complete my Computer Science  Master's degree in 2024.
-My hands-on experience spans six ETH projects and three research projects, resulting in academic papers (one workshop, two under review).
-I am passionate about continuously learning new technologies and eager to contribute to cutting-edge research and development in a dynamic engineering environment.
+CS Master's student working as a Research Assistant, with a focus on large language model (LLM) evaluation and multi-agent simulations.
+Co-authored 3 papers published at workshops and top-tier conferences, with experience managing the entire research process—from experimental design to publication.
+Proficient in a wide array of technical tools and programming languages essential for data science and machine learning.

 ## Present:
-I’m working as Student Research Assistent with Zhijing Jin and Mrinmaya Sachan at ETH Zürich.
+I’m working as Student Research Assistent with Zhijing Jin at ETH Zürich.

 ## Future:
 I am looking for a full time position starting January 2025.